 Review by Ian Keogh

 Bird and Squirrel are a classic, old-school comedy animal pairing, Squirrel fearful and dim, Bird boastful and dim, and the reason they’re on ice is because they’ve been caught in a wind vortex and dumped somewhere near the South Pole.
 It doesn’t take them long to befriend Sakari, a local penguin, and on the basis of Bird being able to fly he’s taken to be the long-foretold Chosen One.
 That’s alright with him until he learns his long-foretold task is that he’ll rid the community of the whale that terrorises them, forcing them to feed him almost all the fish they catch.
-It’s a bit of a step up from the cat they faced in Bird & Squirrel.
+It’s a bit of a step up from the cat they faced in Bird & Squirrel on the Run.
 Squirrel is the only one who considers there may some danger to Bird fulfilling the prophecy.

 James Burks’ funny story is pitched at children who’ll laugh at Bird’s overconfident antics rather than all-ages, as adults will figure out a few plot holes.
 Those gags are good, though, and the cartooning emphasises movement despite Burns being stuck with square and pointy shaped characters, which makes depicting movement more difficult.
 His whale’s also good, a vast beast compared to all around it, straining at the page edges keeping it confined.